 The law of possession in Maryland is very intricate.
 I have used those laws to secure dismissal of charges of very large quantities of CDS drugs.
 Do not assume that your case is hopeless just because you are charged, or believe that you are guilty.
 Drug possession offenses can sometimes be hard for the state to prove.

 If you are charged with possession of CDS, or another drug possession crime or drug distribution crime, let me extract you from the situation.
-Call me at (301) 556‑8709 today, because I have years of experience fixing these problems for people just like you.
+Call me at (301) 556‑8709 today, because I have almost twenty years of experience fixing these problems for people just like you.

 Marijuana Possession